-Ultimately, it’s disempowering to transfer responsibility for our bodies, and for sex over to men.
+Ultimately, it’s disempowering to transfer responsibility for our bodies and decisions over to men.

 They sometimes sell their soul for sex.

 An authentic relationship is based on vulnerability.
-And over time, as each partner makes themselves more vulnerable, the relationship becomes more sacred, more beautiful and more trusting.
+So over time, as each partner makes themselves more vulnerable, the relationship becomes more sacred, more beautiful and more trusting.

 So we are reducing ourselves to a human taking what we want for pleasure and comfort; rather than risking ourselves going out into the dating market with a truly vulnerable yearning.